 COVID-19, Update for Forestry Certificate Holders

-The global COVID-19 pandemic has already affected the lives of everyone in some way, and its impact will continue for some time.
-Soil Association Certification is working with FSC® and PEFC™ in implementing measures to help our certificate holders maintain their certification in these extraordinary times.
+Soil Association Certification is working with FSC® and PEFC in implementing measures to help our certificate holders maintain their certification.

-If an on-site audit is not possible, please find a brief summary of your options below - if your audit is due in the next two months, please get in touch with your usual contact person at Soil Association Certification, or the agent we work with in your country, to discuss how to proceed.
+If an on-site audit isn't possible, please find a brief summary of your options below.
+If your audit is due in the next two months, please get in touch with your usual contact person at Soil Association Certification, or the agent we work with in your country, to discuss how to proceed.

-Remote audit to substitute* an on-site surveillance audit
+Remote or hybrid audit to substitute* an on-site audit

-We'll undertake a risk assessment against the criteria developed by both FSC and PEFC to determine whether a surveillance audit can be conducted remotely.
-If a remote audit is possible, we'll contact you to make the necessary arrangements.
+We'll undertake a risk assessment against the criteria developed by both FSC and PEFC to determine whether an audit can be conducted remotely if it's not possible to conduct on-site due to coronavirus restrictions.
+If a remote or hybrid (partly on-site, and partly remote) audit is possible, we'll contact you to make the necessary arrangements.

-*depending on results of the remote surveillance, there may be a need to follow up with an on-site visit later in the year, otherwise your next on-site audit will be next year as per the regular annual schedule.
+*depending on results of the audit, there may be a need to follow up with an on-site visit later in the year; otherwise, your next on-site audit will be next year, as per the regular annual schedule.

-Under the FSC and PEFC rules, we aren't currently able to carry out a full re-assessment audit remotely.
-We, therefore, have the following options:
+Under PEFC rules, we're currently unable to carry out a full re-assessment audit remotely.

 Where on-site internal audits would normally be carried out, both FSC and PEFC are allowing remote internal audits to take place under certain conditions.
 For FSC, a completed risk assessment must be approved by Soil Association Certification before the group/multisite manager carries out remote audits of new participating sites.
 Please refer to the technical update for more information.